LukeShortCloud/rootpages/src/computer_hardware/graphics_cards.rst

 Here are various rankings for each major graphics cards vendor on Linux.

-Stable drivers:
+Ease of driver installation and updates:

-1. Intel
+1. AMD and Intel
 2. NVIDIA

+Stable driver in gameplay:

+1. AMD
+2. NVIDIA
-3. AMD
+3. Intel

 Linux performance: